Why Urethane Cement Is The Best Choice For The Food And Beverage Industry

 Urethane Concrete Flooring

 Urethane concretes contain Portland cement, as does the slab you cover.
 Though lower in physical properties than epoxy, they are closer to the physicals of the concrete they protect.
 This results in better performance against thermal shock and impact, as the concrete absorbs this energy transfer far better than the epoxy system.

 Furthermore, it has a higher tolerance for frying grease and the like.
 Maybe most importantly, is it's expansive coefficient that is very similar to concrete.
 The advantages are its ability to maintain adhesion when hot or cold, and it's extreme chemical resistance, which allow for aggressive cleaning if the standard operating procedures calls for the same.

-Urethane concretes have several advantages versus epoxy that are important for many food and beverage applications.
+Urethane concretes have several advantages versus food safe epoxy that are important for many food and beverage applications.
 These include:

 Low temperature installation (35-90 F)